 Whereas: The New Jersey Open Public Meetings Law, N.J.S.A.
-10:4-6 requires

-Whereas: The College of New Jersey Board of Trustees is a public body within following meeting dates in 2020 - 2021 and directs that this schedule be sent to the Secretary of State for posting and to the press for $\,$ publication in conformance with the requirements of law.
+10:4-6 requires following meeting dates in 2020 - 2021 and directs that this schedule be sent to the Secretary of State for posting and to the press for publication in conformance with the requirements of law.